droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p><strong><em>Greatsword +2.</em></strong> Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
 Hit: 14 (2d6 + 7) slashing damage, and Vladimir can push the target up to 5 ft. away.
 Instead of pushing the target, Vladimir can force the target to make a DC 18 Strength saving throw or be knocked prone.</p>
 <p><strong><em>Conjure Phantoms.</em></strong> Vladimir summons a pair of <strong>phantom warriors</strong>, which appear next to a hostile creature that Vladimir can see.
 Each warrior makes a <strong><em>spectral longsword</em></strong> attack against that creature, then disappears.
 A creature that takes damage in this way can’t regain hit points until the start of Vladimir’s next turn.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Reaving Sweep.</em></strong> Vladimir sweeps his greatsword in an arc with thunderous force, creating a shockwave that rips through a 15-foot cone in front of him.
-Each creature in that area must succeed on a DC 18 Constitution saving throw or take 21 (6d6) slashing damage and be pushed back 5 feet.
+Each creature in that area must succeed on a DC 18 Fortitude saving throw or take 21 (6d6) slashing damage and be pushed back 5 feet.
 A creature that succeeds on the saving throw takes half damage and isn’t pushed.</p>
 <p><strong><em>Umbral Snare.</em></strong> Black-spiked wires extrude from the earth around Vladimir in a 5-foot radius.
-Each creature in that area must succeed on a DC 18 Dexterity saving throw or take 14 (4d6) piercing damage and be grappled by the wires (escape DC 19) until the start of Vladimir’s next turn.
+Each creature in that area must succeed on a DC 18 Reflex saving throw or take 14 (4d6) piercing damage and be grappled by the wires (escape DC 19) until the start of Vladimir’s next turn.
 A creature that succeeds on the saving throw takes half damage and isn’t grappled.
 A creature that attempts to escape the grapple immediately takes an additional 7 (2d6) piercing damage, whether it succeeds or fails.</p>
 <h3>Reactions</h3>
 <p>Vladimir can take up to three reactions per round, but only one per turn.
 If an effect or condition would prevent him from taking reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Vladimir can repeat the saving throw against one effect or condition currently affecting him.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>